cs1302uga/cs1302-tutorials/emacs/emacs.md

 | `C-w`     | Cut selection (goes into kill buffer)                                  |
 | `M-w`     | Copy selection (goes into kill buffer)                                 |
 | `C-y`     | Paste / Yank (from kill buffer)                                        |

-Use `C-<SPC>` to start your selection, then navigate to where you want the selection to end.
-Once your text is selected, use one of the other key bindings to cut or copy the selection into the kill buffer.
-To paste, navigate to where you want to paste, then yank the text from the kill buffer.

 ### Splitting the Screen